devotees/meta/contracts/ryanprior.md

 # Parties

-The parties to this agreement are Ryan Prior and Saul Pwanson (hereafter, "the parties")
+The parties to this agreement are Ryan Prior and Saul Pwanson (hereafter, "the parties").

 # Eligibility